autowarefoundation/autoware/system/system_monitor/docs/traffic_reader.md

 ## Description

-Monitoring netwok traffic by process.<br>
+Monitoring network traffic by process.<br>
 This runs as a daemon process and listens to a TCP/IP port (7636 by default).

 **Options:**<br>